-- The version of this Platform Level Data Model (PLDM) for Redfish Device Enablement Specification shall be 1.1.0 (major version number 1, minor version number 1, update version number 0, and no alpha version). - In response to the GetPLDMVersion command described in DSP0240, the reported version for Type 6 (PLDM for Redfish Device Enablement, this specification) shall be encoded as 0xF1F1F000.
+The version of this Platform Level Data Model (PLDM) for Redfish Device Enablement Specification shall be 1.1.0 (major version number 1, minor version number 1, update version number 0, and no alpha version).

+In response to the GetPLDMVersion command described in DSP0240, the reported version for Type 6 (PLDM for Redfish Device Enablement, this specification) shall be encoded as 0xF1F1F000.

-7 PLDM for Redfish Device Enablement overview
+1 PLDM for Redfish Device Enablement overview

-- This specification describes the operation and format of request messages (also referred to as commands) and response messages for performing Redfish management of RDE Devices contained within a platform management subsystem.
-These messages are designed to be delivered using PLDM messaging. - Traditionally, management has been affected via myriad proprietary approaches for limited classes of devices.
+This specification describes the operation and format of request messages (also referred to as commands) and response messages for performing Redfish management of RDE Devices contained within a platform management subsystem.
+These messages are designed to be delivered using PLDM messaging.

+Traditionally, management has been affected via myriad proprietary approaches for limited classes of devices.
 These disparate solutions differ in feature sets and APIs, creating implementation and integration issues for the management controller, which ends up needing custom code to support each one separately.
 This consumes resources both for development of the custom code and for memory in the management controller to support it.
-Redfish simplifies matters by enabling a single approach to management for all RDE Devices. - Implementing the Redfish protocol as defined by DSP0266 is a big challenge when passing requests to and from devices such as network adapters that have highly limited processing capabilities and memory space.
+Redfish simplifies matters by enabling a single approach to management for all RDE Devices.

+Implementing the Redfish protocol as defined by DSP0266 is a big challenge when passing requests to and from devices such as network adapters that have highly limited processing capabilities and memory space.
 Redfish's messages are prohibitively large because they are encoded for human readability in HTTP/HTTPS using JavaScript Object Notation (JSON).
 This specification details a compressed encoding of Redfish payloads that is suitable for such devices.
-It further identifies a common method to use PLDM to communicate these messages between a management controller and the devices that host the data the operations target.
-The functionality of providing a complete Redfish service is distributed across components that function in different roles; this is discussed in more detail in clause 7.1.1. - The basic format for PLDM messages is defined in DSP0240.
-The specific format for carrying PLDM messages over a particular transport or medium is given in companion documents to the base

-- specification.
-For example, DSP0241 defines how PLDM messages are formatted and sent using MCTP as the transport.
-Similarly, DSP0222 defines how PLDM messages are formatted and sent using NC-SI and RBT as the transport.
+It further identifies a common method to encoding of Redfish payloads that is suitable for such devices.
+It further identifies a common method to use PLDM to communicate these messages between a management controller and the devices that host

+- the data the operations target.
+The functionality of providing a complete Redfish service is distributed across components that function in different roles; this is discussed in more detail in clause 6.1.1. - The basic format for PLDM messages is defined in DSP0240.
+The specific format for carrying PLDM - 719 messages over a particular transport or medium is given in companion documents to the base - 720 specification.
+For example, DSP0241 defines how PLDM messages are formatted and sent using MCTP - as the transport.
+Similarly, DSP0222 defines how PLDM messages are formatted and sent using NC-SI - and RBT as the transport.
 The payloads for PLDM messages are application specific.
-The Platform Level Data Model (PLDM) for Redfish Device Enablement specification defines PLDM message payloads that support the following items and capabilities: - 722 Binary Encoded JSON (BEJ)

-- Simplified compact binary format for communicating Redfish JSON data payloads - 724 Captures essential schema information into a compact binary dictionary so that it does not need to be transferred as part of message payloads - Defined locators allow for selection of a specific object or property inside the schema's data hierarchy to perform an operation - Encoders and decoders account for the unordered nature of BEJ and JSON properties - 729 RDE Device Registration for Redfish - A mechanism to determine the schemas the RDE Device supports, including OEM custom extensions - A mechanism to determine parameters for limitations on the types of communication the RDE Device can perform, the number of outstanding operations it can support, and other management parameters - Messaging Support for Redfish Operations via BEJ - Read, Update, Post, Create, Delete Operations - 737 Asynchrony support for Operations that spawn long-running Tasks - 738 Notification Events for completion of long-running Tasks and for other RDE Device-specific happenings1 - 740 Advanced operations such as pagination and ETag support
+The Platform Level - Data Model (PLDM) for Redfish Device Enablement specification defines PLDM message payloads that - 724 support the following items and capabilities: - 725 Binary Encoded JSON (BEJ) - Simplified compact binary format for communicating Redfish JSON data payloads - 727 Captures essential schema information into a compact binary dictionary so that it does not need to be transferred as part of message payloads - Defined locators allow for selection of a specific object or property inside the schema's data hierarchy to perform an operation - 731 Encoders and decoders account for the unordered nature of BEJ and JSON properties - 732 RDE Device Registration for Redfish - A mechanism to determine the schemas the RDE Device supports, including OEM custom extensions - A mechanism to determine parameters for limitations on the types of communication the RDE Device can perform, the number of outstanding operations it can support, and other management parameters - Messaging Support for Redfish Operations via BEJ - Read, Update, Post, Create, Delete Operations - 740 Asynchrony support for Operations that spawn long-running Tasks - 741 Notification Events for completion of long-running Tasks and for other RDE Device-specific happenings.1 - 743 Advanced operations such as pagination and ETag support